PAUL34913/msp1-cv/README.md

 -   HTML validated with no errors on https://validator.w3.org/nu/#textarea
 -   CSS validated with no errors on https://jigsaw.w3.org/css-validator/validator

+**06/12/21**

+-   Meeting with mentor
+-   Revision and improvement of README.md
+-   Created wireframes for tablet and mobile

 ## Known Bugs

 **05/12/21**